ALL INDIA RADIO (AIR) DISCUSSION : Protection of Human Rights (Amendment) Bill, 2019

 - The Bill amends this to provide that a person who has been Chief Justice or Judge of a High Court will be chairperson of a SHRC.

-What is the term of the office and the powers?
+What is the term and powers?

 - The Act states that the chairperson and members of the NHRC and SHRC will hold office for five years or till the age of seventy years, whichever is earlier.